Is SeaWorld Entertainment Inc. (SEAS) a Keeper?

 Current profitability levels for the company are sitting at:

-The net margin for SeaWorld Entertainment Inc. stands at +6.40.
-The total capital return value is set at 13.65, while invested capital returns managed to touch 5.00.
-Equity return is now at value -401.90, with -11.70 for asset returns.
+The net margin for SeaWorld Entertainment Inc. stands at -72.33.
+The total capital return value is set at -11.93, while invested capital returns managed to touch -15.87.

-Based on SeaWorld Entertainment Inc. (SEAS), the company’s capital structure generated 796.58 points at debt to equity in total, while total debt to capital is 88.85.
-Total debt to assets is 73.02, with long-term debt to equity ratio resting at 763.33.
-Finally, the long-term debt to capital ratio is 85.14.

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-When we switch over and look at the enterprise to sales, we see a ratio of 3.01, with the company’s debt to enterprise value settled at 0.40.
-The receivables turnover for the company is 25.96 and the total asset turnover is 0.63.
-The liquidity ratio also appears to be rather interesting for investors as it stands at 0.42.
+When we switch over and look at the enterprise to sales, we see a ratio of 10.86, with the company’s debt to enterprise value settled at 0.47.